Serbia: Thousands protests over fatal station collapse – DW – 01/24/2025

 Why are thousands protesting in Serbia?

-There have been repeated protests since the roof collapse at the Novi Sad train station in the north, which killed 15 people.
+There have been repeated protests since the roof collapse at the Novi Sad train station in northern Serbia, which killed 15 people.

 Demonstrators blame the incident on widespread corruption, nepotism and poor construction work and have called for swifter judicial action against those found responsible.